Hazard Perception Tips and Tricks:

 At the beginning of the test, candidates are shown a video clip about how the test works, but it’s a good idea to get your head around this before you get to the test centre.
 There are plenty of practice hazard perception tests available online.

-The method of measuring awareness and reaction to potential hazards is based on the candidate clicking a computer mouse for every hazard they recognise.
-Don’t go thinking you can get away with click frantically at everything that moves though.
+The method of measuring awareness and reaction to potential hazards is based on the candidate clicking a computer mouse for every hazard they recognize.
+Don’t go thinking you can get away with click frantically at everything that moves through.

 What are the key tips for success for the hazard perception test?
 (Source: SmartLearner)